Par 71 | 6329 yards | Course rating 71.2 | Slope rating 132

 |TEE||PAR||YARDS||COURSE RATING||SLOPE RATING|

-Of the variety of holes on the course the short par-four 10th and long closing par-five 18th hole are perhaps outstanding examples.
+The 1st and 2nd holes are on the west side of Bayton Lane.
+The rest of the holes continue across the road before returning over the road for the final 18th hole.
+There is a variety of holes on the course: the short par-four 10th and long closing par-five 18th hole are interesting examples.
 The former, at little over 300 yards, offers the adventurous the opportunity to drive the green by taking on a blind shot (making sure it is safe to do so) with out-of-bounds inside the angle of the left-hand dog-leg.
-Those laying up will find a wedge approach to the narrow ledge of a green a ticklish proposition.
+Those laying up will find a wedge approach to the narrow ledge of a green a tricky proposition.
 The 18th, meanwhile is close to 550 yards long and plays over the brow of a hill before the s-shaped fairway tumbles down to a green protected by a new pond at the front, with the spacious clubhouse providing a fitting backdrop.